 Mike was elected to the Oklahoma House of Representatives in 2008 garnering 79% of the vote.
-He went unopposed in 2010 and in 2012 set an Oklahoma election record gaining 95% of the vote.
+He went unopposed in 2010 and 2014.
+In 2012, set an Oklahoma election record gaining 95% of the vote.

 In addition to being an active member of the Kingfisher County Farm Bureau, Mike’s community involvement includes the Knights of Columbus #3113, Kingfisher Elks Lodge, Kingfisher Rotary Club and the National Rifle Association.
 He is also a lifetime member of the American Council of Young Political Leaders and has served in many leadership positions with the Kingfisher County Republican Party, serving as Chairman from 1999-2001.